PraveenMathew92/set-game-challenge/README.md

 # SET GAME
-Java program the solutions to the [Set Game](https://www.setgame.com/set/puzzle), Developed with Test Driven Development.
+Java program which helps finds the solutions to the [Set Game](https://www.setgame.com/set/puzzle), Developed with Test Driven Development.

 ## Language